morti747/Python-Automation/README.md

-in this topology, we have a 2 floor appartment with different components, we are going to configure our instruments using python scripts.
+:star: in this topology, we have a 2 floor appartment with different components, we are going to configure our instruments using python scripts.
 ##

 ![image](images/1.PNG)